-- The Air Force (AF) HPSP offers medical students the opportunity to receive a full tuition scholarship along with a generous monthly stipend in exchange for future service as an AF physician.
+- The Air Force HPSP offers medical students the opportunity to receive a full tuition scholarship along with a generous monthly stipend in exchange for future service as an Air Force physician.

 Benefits of the HPSP Program

-- Students receive full tuition and required fees at any accredited US medical school located within the continental US, Hawaii, Alaska or Puerto Rico.
+- Students receive full tuition and required fees at the accredited U.S. medical school of their choice located within the continental U.S., Hawaii, Alaska or Puerto Rico.

 - Books and most other educational fees are also covered under the HPSP scholarship.

-- Second Lieutenant military and travel pay for the remaining 45 days, during their active duty tour (ADT).
+- Second Lieutenant military and travel pay for the remaining 45 days, during their active duty tour.

-- There is a $20,000 signing bonus for students who receive a 4 year AF HPSP scholarship, similar to the Army and Navy program.
-Likewise, 3 year scholarship participants can receive the signing bonus if they agree to a 4 year commitment.
+- There is a $20,000 signing bonus for students who receive a four (4) year AF HPSP scholarship, similar to the Army and Navy program.
+Likewise, three (3) year scholarship participants can receive the signing bonus if they agree to a four (4) year commitment.